- At Home

 Contact Number: 270-843-6466

 Needs volunteers for the after School/Summer program for children between the ages of 6-18 of the Bowling Green and Warren County region.
 Volunteers will assist with homework help and assist club staff in the classrooms with different activities.
+All volunteers must attend a Volunteer Orientation before they can volunteer at the Club.

 Boys and Girls Club of Franklin-Simpson